Toys (film): Production

 Principal photography began on February 25, 1992, at the Fox lot in Los Angeles and concluded in June 1992.
 Location filming also took place at the Palouse River Valley in Washington.
-The film nearly went over budget, but Levinson, Williams, and producer Mark Johnson reduced costs to just $30 million after they agreed to defer their salaries.
+The film nearly went over budget, but Levinson, Williams and producer Mark Johnson reduced costs to just $30 million after they agreed to defer their salaries.

 Levinson, who said that the movie had an ironic title regarding how "big toys, little toys—it's all a game, watching that missile go down the chimney blowing up that factory in Iraq could have been in a video arcade", considered that Toys was produced at a favorable time, as post-Cold War military expenditures were cut, and "investing in a force of tiny, remote-controlled $5,000 planes instead of a $450 million one is one way of beating the cutbacks".

-Italian designer, Ferdinando Scarfiotti, spent more than a year designing the sets, which took over every sound stage at Fox Studios in Los Angeles.
+Italian designer Ferdinando Scarfiotti spent more than a year designing the sets, which took over every sound stage at Fox Studios in Los Angeles.
 The influence of René Magritte's art is obvious in the set design and in some of the costume design.
 The poster distributed to movie theaters featuring Williams in a red bowler hat against a blue, cloud-lined background evokes The Son of Man.
-Golconda is featured during a sequence in which Williams and Cusack perform in a music video sequence rife with surreal imagery, much of it Magritte-inspired.
+Golconda is featured during a sequence in which Leslie (Williams) and Alsatia Zevo (Joan Cusack) perform in a music video sequence rife with surreal imagery, much of it Magritte-inspired.
 The film's design was also influenced by Dadaism, Modernism and Italian Futurism—notably the work of Fortunato Depero.